Laurens County, South Carolina: 2008 presidential election

+Economy

+In 2022, the GDP was $2.7 billion (about $39,119 per capita), and the real GDP was $2.4 billion (about $34,835 per capita) in chained 2017 dollars.

+As of April 2024, some of the largest employers in the county include CeramTec, National Healthcare, Presbyterian College, Shaw Industries, Sterilite, and Walmart.

 Education

-There are three public school districts in the county.
+There are four public school districts in the county.
 Laurens County District 55 covers what is generally the northeastern half of the county while District 56 covers the southwestern half.
 The Ware Shoals area is covered by the multi-county Greenwood County District 51.
+A portion of the county is in the Greenville County School District.

 There are two public high schools in the county: Laurens (in Dist.
 55) and Clinton (in Dist.
 56).

 Public K-12 education includes M. S. Bailey Child Development Center, Clinton Elementary, Eastside Elementary, E.B.
 Morse Elementary, Ford Elementary, Hickory Tavern Elementary, Joanna-Woodson Elementary, Gray Court-Owings Elementary & Middle, Clinton Middle, Hickory Tavern Middle, Laurens Middle, Sanders Middle, Clinton High, and Laurens District 55 High.

 Private K-12 education includes Laurens Academy, Summit Classical Charter School, and Thornwell Charter School.

 Presbyterian College, located in Clinton, is a four-year liberal-arts school founded in 1880.